top of page

 Further Considerations

-An even greater improvement than the above would be if the entire court process was replaced by a fully automated and computerized system.
-In other words, attorneys and judges will be replaced by a highly sophisticated computer system that handles the entire court proceeding by itself.
+To further improve the situation, the entire court process should be replaced by a fully automated and computerized system.
 By doing so, trials become more streamlined and cost-effective than otherwise, essentially becoming free of charge.

-Converting to a computerized system won't be as difficult as some may think.
-Nearly 80% of the trial process is fairly straightforward where attorneys/prosecutors on both sides essentially ask the same kind of questions among cases.
-The remaining difference is the attorney's attempt to persuade others to favor their side.
+Converting to an electronic version won't be as difficult as some may think.
+Nearly 80% of the trial is a fairly straightforward process where attorneys/prosecutors on both sides essentially ask the same type of questions among their cases.
+The remaining difference is the attorney's attempt to persuade others to their side.
+An automated computer system mandated by the Justice Department can ask the same questions as the attorneys on both sides for fact gathering, but without the attempts of psychological manipulation.

-An important reason for automating the trial process is the need for a more honest judicial system that is not influenced by a lawyer's "tricks of the trade", of attempting to take advantage of emotionally-attached or distraught personnel in the proceeding.
+An important reason for automating the trial process is the need for a more honest judicial system that is not influenced by a lawyer's "tricks of the trade", of attempting to take advantage of emotionally distraught or disadvantaged personnel in the proceeding.
+A typical attorney has a higher IQ than the average person and may take advantage of them, either for those on the stand or as a member of the jury.
+Especially, when considering that a jury member is forced to participate under the threat of fine/imprisonment, and may not be mentally prepared or willing to deal with the situation that is imposed upon them.

 bottom of page